algbio/MFD-ILP/README.md

                         Number of threads to use for the Gurobi solver; use 0 for all threads (default 0).
 ```

 **NOTE**: Check `standalone/example.graph` for an example input graph.
-Note that as opposed to the Jupyter notebooks, the stand-alone solver cannot read more graphs from the input file.
-Encode only a single graph in the input file.
+Note that, as opposed to the Jupyter notebooks, the stand-alone solver cannot read more than one graph from the input file.
+Encode only a single graph in the input file!

 Example usage:

 ```
-python3 standalone/mfd-solver-gurobi.py --input standalone/example.graph --output standalone/example.out
+python3 standalone/mfd-solver-gurobi.py -i standalone/example.graph -o standalone/example.out
 ```